JackHat1/JackHat1/README.md

 ### Professional Overview
 * **Electrical & Computer Engineering** Focusing on low-level optimization and robust system architecture within the ECE curriculum.
 * **Formula Student Team University of Crete (FSTUC)** Managing the Electrical Department.
 Responsible for vehicle electronics, sensor integration, and telemetry systems.
-* **Core Competencies** Strong foundation in C for hardware-level development and Java for application-level logic and tooling.
+* **Core Development** Strong foundation in C for hardware-level development and Java for application-level logic and tooling.

 ---